gbinside/code_tests/02-BBB.md

 A simplified description of the Elo system is as follows.
 Every player begins at the same score.
 For each subsequent game, the loser transfers some points to the winner, where the amount of points transferred depends on how unlikely the win is.
 For example, a 1200-ranked player should gain much more points for beating a 2000-ranked player than for beating a 1300-ranked player.
 Implement this system.

+## 331

+This problem was asked by LinkedIn.

+You are given a string consisting of the letters x and y, such as xyxxxyxyy.
+In addition, you have an operation called flip, which changes a single x to y or vice versa.

+Determine how many times you would need to apply this operation to ensure that all x's come before all y's.
+In the preceding example, it suffices to flip the second and sixth characters, so you should return 2.